 "Now if we are children, then we are heirs—heirs of God and co-heirs with Christ, if indeed we share in his sufferings in order that we may also share in his glory." --- Romans 8:17

-Part of God’s judgement upon sin is physical suffering.
+Part of God's judgment upon sin is physical suffering.
 When His own children experience such suffering, it is not for our harm but to make us more like Jesus.
-"Judgement" for the children of God can be considered discipline.
+"Judgment" for the children of God can be considered discipline.

 "But when we are judged, we are disciplined by the Lord so that we will not be condemned along with the world." --- 1 Corinthians 11:32 NASB